jmglewis/belly-button-challenge/README.md

 6. Update all the plots when a new sample is selected.
 Additionally, you are welcome to create any layout that you would like for your dashboard.
 An example dashboard is shown as follows:

 Deploy your app to a free static page hosting service, such as GitHub Pages.
 Submit the links to your deployment and your GitHub repo.
 Ensure that your repository has regular commits and a thorough README.md file

+###References
+Hulcr, J. et al. (2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable.
+Retrieved from: http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/Links to an external site.